ShadowLight8/Si4713_FM_RDS/README.md

 # Si4713_FM_RDS
 Si4713_FM_RDS Plugin for Falcon Player (FPP)

-Using a Raspberry Pi 3 and Adafruit's Si4713 Breakout Board, this plugin will allow the Falcon Player (FPP) to control the Si4713, including sending RDS or Radio Text messages out on the broadcast.
+Using a Raspberry Pi 3 and Adafruit's Si4713 FM transmitter breakout board with RDS or Radio Text support.
+This plugin allows the Falcon Player (FPP) to control the Si4713 FM transmitter, including sending RDS or Radio Text messages out on the broadcast.

-FPP reads the Title, Artist, Track Number, and Length from the media's metadata, which is sent to the plugin for sending out as RDS data.
+FPP reads the Title, Artist, Track Number, and Length from the media's metadata, which is sent out as RDS data.

 ## Instructions
-### TODO: Installation
+### Installation
+In FPP, under Content Setup, open the Plugin Manager.
+Find "Si4713 FM and RDS" and install.
+A restart of FPPD is needed.

 ### Initial setup - Hardware
 - Physical connection from Pi -> Si4713